young-amateurs-rc/yarc-website/about.md

 ## History

-In October of 2017, former YARC President David (KF1SHY) submitted a post titled ["Discord for young hams"](https://redd.it/73urv5) to the [/r/amateurradio](https://www.reddit.com/r/amateurradio/) subreddit.
+In October of 2017, David Mosden (KF1SHY) submitted a post titled “Discord for young hams” to the /r/amateurradio subreddit.

-David noticed the lack of a strong, active youth community in amateur radio, and hoped to create one.
-Within a week, the server had nearly 100 members, as it quickly became a popular place for young operators to meet.
-After a month, a mod team formed, and the server began to host weekly nets on Echolink.
+Recognizing that amateur radio is generally dominated by an older population, David hoped to create a strong, active youth community in the hobby.
+The Discord server David had created, aptly named "Young Hams", quickly became a popular place for young operators to meet.
+Within a few months, a leadership team would form that aided in creating events and activities for the community, including nets, contests, and general moderation of the server.
+By March of 2018, the community would be officially recognized by the FCC as an official amateur radio club under the call sign WY4RC.

+In August of 2019, David stepped down as President of the board.
+The current board can be found below.

 ## Board of Directors